 If the insurance carrier can manage risk and have a lower claims loss ratio, that carrier will more likely than not to have a much more stable

 premium structure over long periods of time.
 This is why our agency always recommends plan G over F. So what if you have to pay a 183.00 annual deductible.
 If your premiums are lower than the deductible and you do not incur such a large rate increase each year, it’ll put you in a much more sound position financially.
 Sure you can change your supplement each year if the rates go up, but what happens if you come down with a heart condition or have cancer?
 If this happens you could be stuck with the insurance company you currently have.
 What if this coverage happens to be a plan F and you became uninsurable later on in life?
 You guessed it!
 It would mean, on average, much larger rate increases than the G, leaving you with paying potentially thousands of dollars more over your lifetime than the G. I hope you learned something from this discussion and please do not hesitate to call our office for a more detailed description of the Medicare Supplement plans.

 One of our licensed and AHIP certified agents will be more than happy to review this insurance and offer up suggestions on how to improve without sacrificing valuable coverage.
-I H S Insurance Group LLC currently offers Medicare Supplement Insurance in Texas, Louisiana, Tennessee, Arkansas, Missouri, Oklahoma, and New Mexico.
+I H S Insurance Group LLC currently offers Medicare Supplement Insurance in Texas, Arizona, Louisiana, Tennessee, Arkansas, Missouri, Oklahoma, and New Mexico.
 We also have a renewal department led by Paula Moore who will shop your plans each year at your renewal.
 This is our pledge to you!